 He was the first football captain of India and represented them in the 1948 London games.

-During his time, he was one of the very few Indian athletes that competed at the world level and brought international fame.
+He was one of the very few Indian athletes that competed at the world level and brought international fame during his time.

 His skills as a sportsperson didn’t mean he only knew that, but he did his MBBS studies in Kolkata and graduated as an MBBS doctor in 1952.